oxivanisher/JamesII/README.md

 * Espeak (managed) as a messaging front-end and some commands
 * Jabber (managed) as a messaging front-end and interface (has also MUC support)
 * Monitor (managed) to show what is going on in the console
-* Motion (managed) to watch over your home and also to automatically start webradio when you get up on weekends
+* Motion (managed) to watch over your home and also to automatically start web-radio when you get up on weekends
 * Mpd-Client (managed) to start/stop internet radios on different occasions (can also fade in and out for gn8, wakeup or noise)
 * Proximity (managed) to scan the area for known bluetooth mac addresses